Skip to main content

 • If slotContent changes (e.g., content is added or removed from the slot), slotContentChanged() will be called automatically, logging the updated content.

-• slotContentChanged() method is triggered whenever the slotContent changes, allowing you to respond to changes in the slot content.
-In this example, we’re simply logging the current content of the slot to the console.
+The slotContentChanged() method is triggered whenever the slotContent changes, so you can respond to changes in the slot content.
+In this example, it simply logs the current content of the slot to the console.

 Usage in HTML